ohmyzsh/ohmyzsh/plugins/emacs/README.md

 | efile  | -                                                  | Print the path to the file open in the current buffer          |
 | ecd    | -                                                  | Print the directory of the file open in the the current buffer |

-## PS : Making emacs ready for the plugin
+## PS : Minimal configurtion on Mac Emacs to work with the plugin
 To make emacs ready with the plugin do the following

 Define an init.el with the following content